apiel/zicBox/NOTE.md

 - TODO look if container concept is fully used...
   - for example, is plugin still listed under the main view, and receive event if parent container is not visible?
   - ...
+  - instead of updatePosition and updateCompontentPosition, container should be responsible to render the child component and decide wether on child should be rendered or not.

 ### other